tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_control_points.rst

 Add quality controls
 ====================

-Use **Odoo Quality** to control the quality of products before they are registered into stock, during picking operations, and when leaving the warehouse for a delivery order.
+Use **CoquiAPPs Quality** to control the quality of products before they are registered into stock, during picking operations, and when leaving the warehouse for a delivery order.
 By creating *quality control points*, manufacturers can set up quality checks that automatically trigger at specific points during production.